Installing an XRootD Storage Element¶

 [email protected] # ps auxww|grep xrootd xrootd 29036 0.0 0.0 44008 3172 ?
 Sl Apr11 0:00 /usr/bin/xrootd -k 7 -l /var/log/xrootd/xrootd.log -c /etc/xrootd/xrootd-clustered.cfg -b -s /var/run/xrootd/xrootd-default.pid -n default xrootd 29108 0.0 0.0 43868 3016 ?
 Sl Apr11 0:00 /usr/bin/xrootd -k 7 -l /var/log/xrootd/xrootd.log -c /etc/xrootd/xrootd-clustered.cfg -b -s /var/run/xrootd/xrootd-cns.pid -n cns xrootd 29196 0.0 0.0 51420 3692 ?
 Sl Apr11 0:00 /usr/bin/cmsd -k 7 -l /var/log/xrootd/cmsd.log -c /etc/xrootd/xrootd-clustered.cfg -b -s /var/run/xrootd/cmsd-default.pid -n default

-Warning the log file for second named instance of xrootd with be
+The log file for second named instance of xrootd with be placed in

 On data server node you should that XrdCnsd process has been started: